 Get to Know Our Natives: Purple Coneflower (Echinacea)

-Purple Coneflower is a wildly (pun intended) popular perennial flower in many Wisconsin gardens.
+Purple Coneflower is a wildly popular perennial flower in many Wisconsin gardens.
 In recent years there have been dozens, if not hundreds, of new hybridized selections of Echinacea introduced into the nursery marketplace.
-While many of these offer exciting new colors and forms there is also much to be said for the “Plain Jane” Midwestern prairie native Echinacea.
+While many of these offer exciting new colors and forms there is also much to say for the “Plain Jane” Midwestern prairie native Echinacea.

-Our native Wisconsin Echinacea is Echinacea pallida, commonly known as the Pale Purple Coneflower.
+Our native Wisconsin Echinacea is Echinacea pallida, whose common name is Pale Purple Coneflower.
 It has very slender, pendant pale purple/pink petals that dance beneath the bristly bronze central cone.
 The appearance of these flowers is truly reminiscent of a ballet or hula dancer!
 Its leaves are narrow and toothless with distinct parallel venation and it grows to a height of 24”-36”.
 The other commonly seen species is Echinacea Purpurea, the Eastern Purple Coneflower, whose native range may have reached into Southern Wisconsin.
-While we do not grow E. purpurea at Johnson’s, we do grow many of its “children”.
-E. purpurea that has been used extensively in breeding to produce many showy offspring, a varying selection of which we grow and offer each year.
+Although we don’t grow E. purpurea, we grow many of its “children”.
+Breeders use E. purpurea extensively to produce options of showy offspring, a varying selection we offer each year.

 Echinacea’s merits include: